Hanley Ramirez helps Red Sox beat Marlins 4-2 in 13 innings | Taiwan News

-MIAMI (AP) — Hanley Ramirez hit a two-run double with two out in the 13th inning, and another night of stingy pitching helped the Boston Red Sox extend their winning streak to five games by beating the Miami Marlins 4-2 Tuesday.
+Ramirez earned the attention by coming through with a big hit against his former team for the second night in a row.
+He lined a two-run double with two out in the 13th inning, and another night of stingy pitching helped the Boston Red Sox extend their winning streak to five games by beating Miami 4-2 Tuesday.

+"A playoff game right there, it looked like," Ramirez said.
+"If you can win the close games, it's always good."

+The Red Sox (5-1) are off to their best start since 2006.
+Three wins by one run seemed like blowouts compared to the latest victory.

+Shortstop Xander Bogaerts threw out Justin Bour trying to score from first base, preventing Miami from winning the game in the 11th.

-Mookie Betts singled with one out in the 13th off Tayron Guerrero (0-1) and advanced on a groundout.
-Following an intentional walk to Andrew Benintendi, Ramirez lined his third extra-base hit of the season.
+Mookie Betts singled off Tayron Guerrero (0-1) with one out in the 13th and advanced on a groundout.
+Following an intentional walk to Andrew Benintendi, Ramirez pulled a hanging slider over left fielder Derek Dietrich's head.

-Heath Hembree (1-0) allowed one hit in two innings to help the Red Sox (5-1) to their best start since 2006.
+Ramirez, who played for the Marlins from 2006-12, hit a two-run homer Monday to help Boston sweep the two-game series.

+"It was very fun," the Dominican said.
+"I had my kids watching me play, and my family.
+That's good.
+It brings a lot of good memories."

-After two starts, Sale has an ERA of 0.82 but no decisions.
-The Red Sox have a team ERA of 2.21.
+Sale has an ERA of 0.82 but remains the only Boston starter without a win.

+"I guess I'm on the island all by myself," he said with a smile.
+"Hopefully we'll get over that hump next time out."

+Six relievers combined to allow one run in eight innings, lowering Boston's ERA to 2.21.
+Heath Hembree (1-0) gave up one hit in two scoreless innings.

 Marlins center fielder Lewis Brinson robbed Betts of a pinch-hit homer with a leaping catch above the wall to start the 11th.
 Eduardo Nunez followed with a double off Odrisamer Despaigne, and scored on Benintendi's single.

-Miami's Jose Urena overcame a 26-pitch first inning to go seven innings.
-He allowed one run and tied a career high with seven strikeouts.

-The Marlins have gone overtime in three games and played 13 extra innings.
+The Marlins, who went 2-4 on a season-opening homestand, have gone overtime in three games and played 13 extra innings.

+"The Fighting Fish," manager Don Mattingly said.
+"I'm really happy with the way the guys are getting after it."

 The Red Sox wrapped up 50 consecutive days in Florida, starting with spring training, and will play their Fenway Park opener Thursday afternoon against Tampa Bay.